kokowiak/CarParkManagement/README.md

 - Vehicle type can be restricted to 3 string values (enum-like) in input dto
 - No API authentication
 - No API versioning
+- HTTP as this is for local usage only
 - No logging to AppInsights/no Serilog
 - No libraries like FluentValidation & FluentAssertions for this take home task
 - No healthchecks